IUSCA/health-disparities-web/docs/variantXplorer/architectural_notes.md

 Another advantage of first partitioning by snapshot_id is that the derived features for a given snapshot can be easily deleted when the snapshot is deleted.
 Or we can delete partitions of older snapshots that are less likely to be queries to save space.
 In this case, we can fallback to the original method of computing derived features on the fly.

-genotype_stats table 227656 rows - 106 MB, 40 MB index size inclded in the table size.
+genotype_stats table 227656 rows - 106 MB, 40 MB index size included in the table size.
 The index size is large in comparison to the variant table size whose index size is 13 MB for 1/3rd number of rows.

 ### Alternate Solution tried